FTCIrrationalDoorkeepers4653/TeamCode/README.md

 and Faster TeleOp Cycles.

 - 1/13/2021 - Optimized Subsystem Handshake for Better Speed and Cycle Times.
 Also, Updated Some Backup Vision Systems for Vision Implementation.

+- 1/14/2021 - Optimized Some of the Shooter RPM Values to Account for All Possible Field Shooting Positions.
+Optimized Intake Arm for Faster Cycles as Well.